schmartmann/datadog_writing_test/readme.md

 end
 ```

-Finally, `rackup`, navigate to localhost:9292 in your browser, and you should see the tracer reporting data in your terminal.
+Finally, `$ rackup`, navigate to localhost:9292 in your browser, and you should see the tracer reporting data in your terminal.

 Your tracer's terminal output will provde immediate feedback on requests flowing across your app:
 <img src="tracer_terminal_output.png" alt="Tracer Output in Terminal" style="max-width: 25%; height: auto"/>